torvalds/linux/Documentation/admin-guide/aoe/aoe.rst

   target at one time.

-  The aoe_dyndevs module parameter defaults to 1, meaning that the driver will assign a block device minor number to a discovered AoE target based on the order of its discovery.
-With dynamic minor device numbers in use, a greater range of AoE shelf and slot addresses can be supported.
-Users with udev will never have to think about minor numbers.
-Using aoe_dyndevs=0 allows device nodes to be pre-created using a static minor-number scheme with the aoe-mkshelf script in the aoetools.
+  The aoe_dyndevs module parameter defaults to 1, meaning that the driver will assign a block device mianalr number to a discovered AoE target based on the order of its discovery.
+With dynamic mianalr device numbers in use, a greater range of AoE shelf and slot addresses can be supported.
+Users with udev will never have to think about mianalr numbers.
+Using aoe_dyndevs=0 allows device analdes to be pre-created using a static mianalr-number scheme with the aoe-mkshelf script in the aoetools.